ricardo-semiao/phyopt/README.md

 The paper fully describing the motivation, theoretical framework, and method design is available at `vignette("theoretical_framework", package = "phyopt")`.
+The goal of the package is to provide a flexible framework for users to implement their own optimization strategies, by combining different types of *initializers*, *optimizers*, and *updaters*.

 For now, see the vignette `vignette("example", package = "phyopt")`, which contains a simple example but a thorough explanation of how the package works.
-Additionally, see the documentation for the `optimize_phy()` function, which is the main function of the package
+Additionally, see the documentation for the `optimize_phy()` function, which is the main function of the package.

-**Disclaimer:** this package is in the early most stage of life.
-It hasn’t been thoroughly tested and can present several bugs.
-I don’t recommend using it for large-scale projects, yet.
+**Disclaimer:** this package is in an early stage of development.
+It hasn’t been thoroughly tested and may contain several bugs.
+I don’t recommend using it for large-scale projects yet.

 Please report any problems as a GitHub [issue](https://github.com/ricardo-semiao/morphdown/issues).
 Other